paulasquin/room_classification_network_retrain/README.md

 # I.Introduction
 This repo is a part of the Room Classification Project.
 The aim of the Room Classification Project is to make an indoor mobile robot able to recognize a room using its 2D map.
-The output of the 2D map given should be "Kitchen", "Bedroom", "Batroom", etc.
+The output of the project should be "Kitchen", "Bedroom", "Batroom", etc.

 In order to achieve this goal, we have chosen to use Machine Learning techniques in order to obtain a powerfull recognition system with no hard-coded rules.